 The best way to experience the splendor of Dallas celebrity chef Tracy Miller’s upscale contemporary American restaurant is to order the seven-course tasting menu with wine pairings.
 On any given night, diners might receive dishes such as Syrah-braised short rib paired with a Malbec from Mendoza, or herb-marinated scallops with a California Chardonnay.
 Local is all about the details, from the dazzling symmetry of both the plating and the modern décor to the pear sorbet palate cleanser.

-Dining at the restaurant: The restaurant is currently open for indoor dining at limited capacity.
+Dining at the restaurant: The restaurant is currently open for indoor dining.